TymeFly/eel/README.md

   * setting a timeout for evaluating the expression

 In addition, the Context also manages EEL state that can be shared across invocations.
 These are
-* accessor functions to read the time the Context was created
+* the time the Context was created
 * the values returned by the `count()` function

 All the Context settings have defaults; if these are acceptable then the Default EelContext can be used.